Legacy of a Legend

 “Okay, Captain Burd.
 Here’s how we’re going to do this.
 You follow me.
 You watch my back.
 You pay attention to what I do.
 And if we’re very lucky, all of us will live through this,” said Chantal.

-"Bor, Soren, you're with us.
-According to the Blades, this lady knows what to do!"
-The small group quickly gathered their supplies, including extra potions of healing, and headed towards the open gate to Oblivion.
+“Bor, Soren, you’re with us.
+According to the Blades, this lady knows what to do!”
+The small group quickly gathered their supplies, including extra potions of healing, and headed into the open gateway to the plane of Oblivion.